-Renting an apartment or room in Spain is a big part of the initial process of moving to Spain.
+Renting accommodation an apartment or room in Spain is a big part of the initial process of moving to Spain.
 Whether you are considering relocation or just discovering Spain for a short period, there are several rental options to consider.

 Non-furnished Apartments in Spain

 The normal terms for renting non-furnished apartments include between a one to six month deposit (or 5-50% of the annual rent), depending upon the timeframe of the lease.
 An unfurnished apartment usually (but not always) has a refrigerator and washing machine.
 Not all kitchens have ovens nor microwaves.
 It is customary in Spain for your deposit to be used as the last month´s rent (or last three months rent or what have you) if you are planning to move out when your lease expires.
 This depends on you not damaging the property, obviously.